Registered Retirement Income Fund

 RRSPs have a limited shelf life and must be wound up by the end of the year in which you reach age 71.
 A RRIF is one of the most flexible and tax-effective ways of generating income in retirement as you phase-out of the workplace or retire.

-Convert your RRSP to a RRIF by the end of the year you turn 71—or sooner if you need the income.
+• Convert your RRSP to a RRIF by the end of the year you turn 71—or sooner if you need the income.
 Your investments transfer directly and do not have to mature or be liquidated.

-Start taking withdrawals the year after you open your RRIF.
+• Start taking withdrawals the year after you open your RRIF.
 This can be any amount, as long as you meet the minimum annual withdrawal as set out by federal regulations.

-Report withdrawals as income on your tax returns.
+• Report withdrawals as income on your tax returns.
 RRIF funds are taxable in the year you withdraw them.

-Benefits Of A RRIF
+Benefits of a RRIF

-Like an RRSP, you can hold and grow a variety of investments such as a GIC, mutual funds, bonds, and equities tax‑sheltered in a RRIF.
+• Defer Tax On Income Like an RRSP, you can hold and grow a variety of investments such as a GIC, mutual funds, bonds, and equities tax‑sheltered in a RRIF.

-As long as you take the required minimum amount, decide when and how much to withdraw.
+• Control Your Income As long as you take the required minimum amount, decide when and how much to withdraw.
 Option to convert to an annuity later.

-RRIFs let your spouse inherit your retirement savings tax‑free, easing some of the financial pressure your absence may cause.
+• Transfer Assets Tax Free RRIFs let your spouse inherit your retirement savings tax‑free, easing some of the financial pressure your absence may cause.

 How Do I Invest?